acousticrobot/web-16/_pages/toki-pona/lesson-13-prepositions-2.md

 You can try drawing the whole unit from the inside out, and even drawing the rest of the sentence after this block has been composed.
 I usually find I have to try a couple times until I find a composition I’m satisfied with.

-#### using verb phrases
+#### using pre-verbs

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_13.jpg" caption="ona li wile lon tomo ona." %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_14.jpg" caption="mi mute li wile tawa tomo tawa." %}
+{% include image_dictionary.html definitions=page.verb_phrases %}

-Remember verb phrases from lesson 4?
 What if we want to use a verb/preposition in combination with _wile_?
 Since the preposition is part of the verb, the whole thing gets infixed into _li_.

 Let's look at _ona li wile tawa tomo ona kepeken tomo tawa_, "he wants to drive home" (literally: he wants to go to his house using the car).
 If you can understand how this works then you probably have a good understanding of how to use preposition glyphs.